andred1729/andred1729.github.io/_projects/ratatouillle.md

 </div>
 {% endif %}

-Our project for our class: Planning, Learning, and Estimation for Robotics and Artificial Intelligence TTIC 31170 taught by Matthew Walter, involved solving micromouse using two different RL agents: a Soft Actor Critic and a Deep Q-Network.
+Our project for our class: Planning, Learning, and Estimation for Robotics and Artificial Intelligence TTIC 31170 taught by Matthew Walter.
+We attempted to solve micromouse using two different RL agents: a Soft Actor Critic and a Deep Q-Network.

 Micromouse is a competion where teams build small, autonomous robots that are designed to reach the center of the maze.

 <div class="row justify-content-sm-center">